 Since June 2013, a Design and Access Statement is only required if your building or premises has a Gross Internal Area of over 1,000m2.
 For a development of 9 units or less, the project does not need one.
 For 10 units or more, or if there is a listed building in a conservation area, as well as a Heritage Statement you would need a Design and Access Statement for listed building consent.
 Preparing a well-thought-out Design and Access Statement is very important for architects looking to improve their chances of gaining planning permission.

-Some conservation areas protect the character of the town centre or the town's High Street In central London, several boroughs are conserved
+Conservation areas protect the character of the town centre or the town's High Street In central London, several boroughs are conserved

 The Design and Access Statement is usually a single document reflecting an integrated approach to the project.
 It should be concise but should cover all the necessary points.
 The level of detail included in the Statement will depend on the scale and complexity of the proposal.
 For example, a major housing scheme may need a long Statement of many pages long that explains the full design thinking, consultations undertaken, public involvement, options considered, and the justification for the design proposed.
 All Statements should include a written description and justification of the planning application, supported where appropriate by photos, maps and drawings.